LucasCurry/R-nncas/README.md

 If you are reading this, I am already dead. *Sad emoji*

+Mark Twain died.

 Skshhh The reports of my death are greatly exaggerated.
 ## Usage

 `python pascal.py [<number of rows>]`